becm/mpt-base/README.md

 is split into multiple (shared) libraries.

 ### Core
-Most interface definitions and in-memory operations.

-Dynamic type registry, basic conversion routines and generic shared COW array with pluggable init/fini operations for each element.

-Implementation of message coding, data buffers and event processing.

-Definitions and operations for generic file parsing and configuration interface.
+Supplies implementation of most standard data types and shared functionality for general in-memory operations.
+To guarantee consistent runtime behaviour, the base library also hosts the dynamic type registry (single source of truth).

+Most provided data types have interfaces for reference counting and are often used along with the built-in generic copy-on-write array implementation.

+Buffers and data streams support on-the-fly message coding and decoding.
+The same messages spec is also used in the included event processing.

+A configurable streaming parser for structured text does emit `path/value` pairs and is used by default to feed the built-in configuration framework.

 ### Plot
-Types and operations for data plotting.
+Types and operations for data plotting and definitions of basic graphic objects.

-Definitions for generic graphic objects.
+Sets of numeric data can be read from different sources, split up and formatted as text output.

-Additional operations for data output, value sources and generators for various types of initial data.
+Generators for various types of initial data are also included for convenience.

 ### Input/Output
 Socket operations and input loop.

-Buffered data stream with integrated data encoding/decoding and message send/receive.
+The implementation of a buffered I/O file data stream can also be used for sending and receiving of messages if the configured methods for inline data encoding and decoding support delimiter recognition and insertion.

-Implementation of output interface with channel selection (stdout/stderr, history file, remote process) depending on MPT message type.
+Output objects may select channels (stdout/stderr, history file, remote process) depending on passed MPT message type.

-Notification system for registering and waiting for multiple inputs.
+A notification sytem is used to register multiple inputs for event dispatching.
+Abstractions are used to decouple data and dispatch layers, so it should also be possible to use a different 3rd party notification solution to feed the internal event framework.

 ### Loader
 Wrappers to load functionality from shared libraries.

-Provide abstration for line input from user.
+Also provides abstration for line input from user.
+Behaviour and features might differ depending on the detected `readline` implementation and setup.

 ## C++
-Implementation and extensions of basic (core, plot, I/O) elements.

-Generic graphic display implementation.
+While most `C++` data types and template definitions are defined in headers, more complex operations may still require methods from this library.

+Doing generic metatype representation for graphic objects and large portions of plotting transformations has far less boilerplate compared to pure `C`.
+Most types however can be passed freely between both layers due to compatible memory layout definitions.

 ## LUA bindings
-Interface to use MPT stream and COBS encoding.

-LUA implementation to load binary module.
-Controller for client application.
+To use MPT stream and COBS encoding of the core I/O library a generic 3rd party library loader and some additional wrappers as supplied as a combination of native and LUA code.

+A basic implementation for controlling a MPT client application can be extended by adding furter user command handlers to the created LUA object.

 ## Python interface
-Pure Python implemetation to interact with client and plot programs.
+Pure Python implemetation to start and interact with client and plot programs.